 DARPA—the Defense Advanced Projects Research Agency—was created by President Dwight D. Eisenhower over the strenuous objections of the Joint Chiefs of Staff and just about everyone else in the military establishment.
 “Its mission is to create revolutions in military science and to maintain technological dominance over the rest of the world.”
 No doubt there are many in the military and in conservative circles who are thrilled at how successful the agency has been in fulfilling its mission, their original unhappiness notwithstanding.
 The rest of us should be scared.

-Of the six books included in this category, I found Bethany McLean and Joe Nocera’s All the Devils are Here to be the most significant.
+Of the nine books included in this category, I found Bethany McLean and Joe Nocera’s All the Devils are Here to be the most significant.

 A macroeconomist and bond investor with a Ph.D. in Economics from Oxford University asserts that misunderstanding of what money is and isn’t has had doleful consequences, including the Great Recession sparked in 2008.
 “Money is not really a thing at all but a social technology,” he writes.
 It’s simply a form of credit, an IOU.
 Coins and currency are simply representations of money; so are bonds, letters of credit, commercial paper, and other financial instruments that facilitate trade today.
 Before 1973, when Richard Nixon took the US off the gold standard, money was given value by precious metals, either silver or gold.
 This led to what the author sees as confusion, giving kings, bankers, and the practitioners of that dismal new social science, economics, reason to believe that money possessed some objective reality quite irrespective of the parties to any financial exchange.